-If you have ever submitted a manuscript to us via either general submissions or the New Visions Award, that manuscript is no longer eligible for a future year’s award cycle.
+If you have submitted a specific manuscript to the New Visions Award, that manuscript is no longer eligible for a future year’s award cycle.
 However, you may submit a new manuscript if you are still eligible for the contest (that is, have not yet published a MG or YA novel or graphic novel).

 Do I need to find an illustrator to go with my graphic novel manuscript?

 No. In fact, you should not submit your manuscript with any illustrations unless you are also a professional illustrator.
 If a graphic novel manuscript wins, an illustrator will be chosen and paired with the manuscript at a later point.
 Professional illustrators who are also authors may include sample finished pages of a graphic novel—see the submission guidelines for more details.

 Do I need an agent to submit my manuscript?